devgateway/www.developmentgateway.org/_posts/2012-06-19-undp-receives-international-award-for-knowledge-management.md

 created: 1340138605
 old_path: news/undp-receives-international-award-knowledge-management
 title: UNDP Receives International Award for Knowledge Management
-lede: Development Gateway congratulates the United Nations Development Programme (UNDP) on winning a Knowledge Management Award 2012 in Vienna, Austria for its “outstanding efforts and achievements to promote the idea of knowledge societies”.
+excerpt: Development Gateway congratulates the United Nations Development Programme (UNDP) on winning a Knowledge Management Award 2012 in Vienna, Austria for its “outstanding efforts and achievements to promote the idea of knowledge societies”.
 ---